flutter/flutter-intellij/tool/plugin/README.md

 ### Deploy

 Automatically upload all required artifacts to the JetBrains site.
 This function will print instructions to retrieve the password from valentine then prompt for the password to log into the JetBrains site.
 It has no options.
 Returns a success or failure code to play nice with shell commands.
+(Used primarily by the dev channel Kokoro job.
+Not sure if it works for uploading to the stable channel.)

 ### Generate